arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/04.update-image/update-image.md

 ## Troubleshooting

 - Ensure the Arduino Flasher CLI is unzipped and accessible.
-- Check that the pins are correctly shorted.
+- Check that the correct pins are shorted, and that they are shorted **before** connecting the board to the computer.
 - Make sure the board has not finished booting when running the flashing command (`./arduino-flasher-cli flash latest`).
 - Verify that you are running the command from the correct directory where the Arduino Flasher CLI was unzipped.
+- After the tool reports a successful installation, **power-cycle** the board **with the jumper removed.**